 Among the 52 nations in the Commonwealth of countries that formerly belonged to the British Empire, the following 37 still have anti-homosexuality laws, which first were imposed by the British.
 Worldwide, 77+ countries have anti-homosexuality laws.

-The Commonwealth total was 39 countries with anti-LGBT laws until Aug.
-10, 2016, when the Supreme Court in Belize overturned that nation’s anti-sodomy law as applied to consensual sex.
+The Commonwealth total was 39 countries with anti-LGBT laws until 2016.
+In May 2016, Seychelles repealed its anti-gay law.
+In August 2016, the Supreme Court in Belize overturned that nation’s anti-sodomy law as applied to consensual sex.

 The following list includes links to this blog’s coverage of them.

 Lesotho was formerly on the list, but it has adopted a new Penal Code that apparently eliminates the nation’s former common-law crime of sodomy.

 Maldives was formerly on this list.
 It has retained its anti-gay law, but left the Commonwealth in October 2016.

 - Dominica (But see “Dominica leader: No enforcement of anti-gay law.”)